Skip to main content

 }

-See Navigation events for more details on the available events and the API usage.
+See Navigation events for more details.

 import { useFocusEffect } from '@react-navigation/native';